Trucbizar365/Laura/README.md

 2. Right-click the cloned folder and select "Open with Visual Studio," or open Visual Studio and navigate to File -> Open -> CMake... and choose the root CMakeLists.txt.
 3. Run the Debug build.
 4. Create a Release configuration by clicking the x64-Debug dropdown and adding x64-Release.
-5. Choose your desired executable from the box on the right and hit the run button.
+5. Choose raytracing.exe from the box on the right and hit the run button.

 ## Project Structure and CMake